 68Ga PSMA-R2Diagnostics: PET

-Lutetium Lu 177 dotatate.
-Lutetium Lu 177 dotatate is a Lu-177-labeled somatostatin analogue peptide currently in development for the treatment of gastroenteropancreatic neuroendocrine tumors (GEP-NETs).
+Lutetium Lu 177 dotatate/Lutetium (177Lu) oxodotreotide (Lutathera®).
+USAN: lutetium Lu 177 dotatate/INN: lutetium (177Lu) oxodotreotide (Lutathera®) is a Lu-177-labeled somatostatin analogue peptide currently in development for the treatment of gastroenteropancreatic neuroendocrine tumors (GEP-NETs).
 Lutetium Lu 177 dotatate belongs to an emerging form of treatments called Peptide Receptor Radionuclide Therapy (“PRRT“), which involves targeting carcinoid tumors with radiolabeled somatostatin analogue peptides.
+USAN: lutetium Lu 177 dotatate/INN: lutetium (177Lu) oxodotreotide (Lutathera®) has been approved in Europe for the treatment of gastroenteropancreatic neuroendocrine tumors (GEP-NETs) in adults and a New Drug Application is currently under review by the US Food and Drug Administration.
 This novel compound has received orphan drug designation from the European Medicines Agency (EMA) and the US Food and Drug Administration (FDA).
 Lutetium Lu 177 dotatate is also currently administered on a compassionate use and named patient basis for the treatment of NETs and other tumors over-expressing somatostatin receptors in ten European countries and in the US under an Expanded Access Program (EAP).
-NDA and MAA submissions to the FDA and EMA are currently under review.

 NETSPOT® (formerly known as Somakit-TATE) and SomaKit TOC™.
 Somakit-TATE and SomaKit TOC™, or our Somakit products, are novel drug kits for radiolabeling somatostatin analogue peptides to help diagnose somatostatin receptor positive NET lesions.
 These products have received orphan drug designation from the EMA and the FDA.
 In June 2016, AAA received the FDA approval for NETSPOT® and in December 2016, the European Commission approved SomaKit TOC™.